 1. Identifying Genes Responsible for Disease

-One of the most important applications of gene mapping in dogs is identifying genes that cause or contribute to disease.
-Many canine diseases have a genetic basis, and identifying the underlying genes can lead to improved diagnostics, treatments, and prevention strategies.
+Among all the applications of gene mapping in dogs options, identifying genes that cause or contribute to disease holds the most weight.
+Many canine diseases have a genetic basis, and identifying the underlying genes can lead to improved diagnostics, treatments, and prevention strategies Surprisingly effective..

 Examples of Disease Genes Identified Through Mapping: